anfern777/go-serverless-framework/README.md

 * **Expected Throughput:**: 1 RCU

 # ONGOING WORK
+## CI/CD
 - create CICD using GitHub Actions:
-- on ready to merge:
+- on **ready to merge**:
-1. build
+    -  build
-2. test
+    - test
-3. lint
+    - lint
-4. automate change log based on conventional commits
+    - automate change log based on conventional commits
-4. synth -> insert synth out in PR description
+    - synth -> insert synth out in PR description
-- on merge PR
+- on **merge PR**
-1. deploy
+    - deploy
+## Monitoring
+- centralize lambda logs into a single log group
+- create alarms and triggers for abnormally large number of lambda invocations
+- create alarms and triggers for billing budgets and price anomaly detection
+    - teardown
+- add email trigger upon >= 500 errors
+- create individualized lambda latency charts and add to cw dashboard

+## Unit Tests
+- Add missing unit tests in repository package
+- Add end to end unit tests for lambda integrations

+## Documentation
+- Add automatic api documentation (swagger?...)

+## Refactoring
+- Use context to handle abnormal latency of external API requests
+- Use BatchSendMessage when using SQS SDK when appropriate
+- Change deeper scoped function variables names to be shorter
+- Change interface names to "prefix-er"